tariromukute/5gc-features/docs/how-it-works.md

 }
 ```

 We create a collection of the network function service json per 5GC network.
-These collections are using to generate the tables.
-Updating the status of the NF service support by a 5GC implementation translate to update the value in the respective json file.
+These collections are used to generate the tables.
+Updating the status of the NF service support by a 5GC implementation translate to updating the value in the respective json file.

 ## The Procedure diagrams

-The project use [plantuml](https://plantuml.com) to generate the sequence diagrams for 5G Procedures.
+The project uses [plantuml](https://plantuml.com) to generate the sequence diagrams for 5G Procedures.
 The sequence diagram are drawn with color codes to show whether the action is supported or not, and whether isn't not specified.
-The sequence diagrams reads JSON file from the collection detailed.
+The sequence diagrams read JSON files from the collection detailed above.
 The operations are derived from the Open API specs.
 The colors are as following:

-- green: operation supported
+- <span style="color:green">**green**</span>: operation supported
-- red: operation not supported
+- <span style="color:red">**red**</span>: operation not supported
-- grey: not specified if supported or not
+- <span style="color:gray">**grey**</span>: not specified if supported or not
-- black: operation not part of the Open API specs
+- <span style="color:black">**black**</black>: operation not part of the Open API specs